Kieran McKechnie

 Kieran McKechnie (born 4 April 2001) is a Scottish professional footballer who plays as a midfielder for NIFL Premiership club Crusaders.

 Career

 McKechnie spent eleven years as a youth player at Rangers, before signing a one-year contract with Queen of the South in the summer of 2020.

 McKechnie debuted for Queen of the South in the Scottish Championship on the 7 November 2020 versus Arbroath in a 1-1 draw.
 A knee injury caused him to have surgery in March 2021, which kept him out of action until April 2022.
 McKechnie scored his first league goal for the club on 4 March 2023 against Airdrieonians in a 3-2 victory.

 McKechnie started the 2023-24 season, with goals in his first two games versus Scottish Premiership club Motherwell in the Scottish League Cup, then again the following week versus Elgin City.

-McKechnie moved to Arbroath in January 2025 before signing for Crusaders in May 2025.
+McKechnie moved to Arbroath in January 2025 before signing for NIFL Premiership club Crusaders in May 2025.